clp-research/slurk/docs/slurk_gettingstarted.rst

 Without additional environment variables, the server uses an in-memory database and resets on every restart of the server.
-If you restarted the server make sure you have created the layout and the room.
+If you restarted the server, make sure you have created the layout and the room.

 For the bot, more permissions are needed.
 Create a file where the permissions are set: